Key Re-Chip Service

 BeckTech and BlueLink have introduced a service to repair immobilizer systems for the 163 MLs and most DAS2x vehicles, 1996 - 1999.
 These are the cars with the transponder ring pocket on the ignition.

 We will be able to copy and re-chip two keys for you initially.
 The service is currently priced at $750, and additional keys are $200 each.
 Keys must have a working circuit board in order for the central locking to work.
 We also need one original key blade from the vehicle to copy.
-Used keys are OK, if sourced from similar vehicles (see FAQs).
+Used circuit boards are OK, if sourced from similar vehicles (see FAQs).

 By sending us the ME, AAM/N54, and an original key, we can reprogram the modules and copy the key to get your car on the road again.
 When you receive the units and keys back, everything will be "plug-and-play".